janmaarten-a11y/homepage-md/README.md

 | `PUT` | `/api/location/{slug}` | Update the location for a page |
 | `GET` | `/api/events` | Server-Sent Events stream for live updates |

-## Themes

-Themes are CSS files in `themes/`.
-The server discovers them at startup and lists them in the View options toolbar.

-1. Create a `.css` file in `themes/` (e.g., `themes/ocean.css`)
-2. Override design tokens (`:root { --color-bg: ...; }`) and/or component styles
-3. For light/dark mode support, add `.is-light` and `.is-dark` selectors
-4. Restart the server — the theme appears in the toolbar automatically

-The built-in Terminal theme (`themes/terminal.css`) is a full example.
-See `custom.css` for the complete list of design tokens.

-## Accessibility

-**homepage.md** is a personal project, but is designed to work well for everyone including people who use screen readers, keyboard-only navigation, or other assistive technologies.
-In addition to skip links, respecting reduced motion, and clear focus indicators, a lot of work has gone into keyboard accessibility.
-Every feature works without a mouse.
-A single tab stop per bookmark keeps navigation fast; arrow keys reveal edit and copy actions.
-Press `/` to jump to search and `?` for the full shortcut list.

 ## Development